 Clean without the chemicals

 For Thanksgivings hosts, the most stressful part of the holiday might be cleaning every corner of the house before guests arrive, especially if you have that one relative who’ll notice that missed speck of dust on the table.
 Instead of using toxic cleaning products, use vinegar to clean surfaces and mirrors and baking soda and water to scrub sinks and tubs.
-Check out Eartheasy for other nontoxic cleaning ideas and solutions.
+Check out Eartheasy for other non-toxic cleaning ideas and solutions.

 Decorate with recyclable flair

 This is the fun part.
 Earth911 has compiled a nice guide of Thanksgiving décor made from brown paper bags, plastic spoons and cloves.
 A store-bought centerpiece might look great for the few hours it sits on the table, but after that it’s just another thing to toss in the trash – and not to mention an expensive thing.
-Items like old T-shirts and fabric scraps can be used to make wreaths and garland, which earns you an “A” for textile recycling and creative decorating.
+Items like old t-shirts and fabric scraps can be used to make wreaths and garland, which earns you an “A” for textile recycling AND creative decorating.

 Thanksgiving is a day to appreciate family and be thankful for what we have, not to irresponsibly overdo it and create tons of waste.
 This Thanksgiving, buy within your means and don’t turn Thanksgiving into Trashgiving—make it green.